Lamden/docs/docs/develop/wallet_api/send_transactions.md

----
-id: send_transactions
-title: Submit Transactions to the Lamden Vault
+# Submit Transactions via the Lamden Vault
-sidebar_label: Submit Transactions
----

 ## Sending Transaction Requests
 - Transactions are locked to the name of the contract that was approved during the connection request.